EmeryCSI/CSI-244W24_GuidedActivity1/README.md

 7. With node installed, lets try it out.
 For Windows, type `new-item helloworld.js` to create a new file.
 For Mac, type `touch hellworld.js` to create a new file.
 8. Type `code helloworld.js` to open the new file in visual studio code.
-9. Add the following code to hellworld.js
+9. Add the following code to hellworld.js and save the file

     ```javascript
     console.log("Hello from helloworld.js");